ydahal1/ydahal1/jokes.md

-1. Why do programmers prefer dark mode?
-Because light attracts bugs!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why did the software engineer go broke?
-Because he lost his domain in a phishing attack!
+2. Why did the developer go broke?
+Because he couldn't find a backend job!

-3. Why did the developer go broke buying a new computer?
-Because he couldn't find the any-key!
+3. Why was the computer cold?
+It left its Windows open!

-4. Why did the security analyst always carry a ladder?
-Because he wanted to reach the highest level of encryption!
+4. Why did the security analyst bring a ladder to the office?
+Because he heard the system had a lot of vulnerabilities and he wanted to climb up the ranks!

 [
-Sat Oct  7 01:06:39 UTC 2023
+Sun Oct  8 01:11:57 UTC 2023
  ]